 Farm life and exploring the land planted the seed for adventure.

 “It gave me a sense of freedom and I realise now, upon reflection as an adult, that I’ve been a seeker of that same feeling, that childhood feeling of freedom through my travel – always.
-That is really nice to make that connection and that it actually does come from my childhood.
+It is nice to make that connection; it actually comes from my childhood.
 I’ve always had a huge passion for Africa… I think it’s that whole sense of space, adventure and freedom – travel makes you feel free,” she says.

 At age 10, she had a relative from New Zealand visit which sparked her curiosity for foreign cultures and destinations.

-“She was an extensive traveller in the 50s, 60s and 70s throughout Africa and Europe.
+“She was an extensive traveller throughout Africa and Europe in the 50s, 60s and 70s.
 I remember being really inspired by her.
-We also had exchange students live with us throughout my teenage years and that also opened me up to experiencing other cultures and being curious,” she says.
+We also had exchange students live with us throughout my teenage years, and that also opened me up to experiencing other cultures and being curious,” she says.

 From rural Victoria to upstate New York

-After completing high school at age 17, Lisa headed to Canandaigua in Upstate New York in the U.S on an international exchange program which she describes as one of the best years of her life.
+After completing high school at age 17, Lisa went on an international exchange program to Canandaigua in Upstate New York, U.S., which she describes as one of the best years of her life.

 “It led to me meeting people from all around the world and other exchange students – that’s when I knew I wanted to get into travel,” she says.

-On returning back to Victoria, she moved to Melbourne and studied a one year Diploma in Business & Tourism at Holmes Colleges.
+After returning to Victoria, she moved to Melbourne and studied for a one-year Diploma in Business and tourism at Holmes College.

 “I was determined to start my career in the travel industry as quickly as possible,” she says.

 She secured her first role in travel at Travelworld in South Melbourne, a UTAG agency, working for Judy & Duncan Harris.
-She spent three years at TravelWorld before moving to Thomas Cook in Moonee Ponds where she stayed as a consultant before taking on various travel agency management roles at Thomas Cook and Harvey World Travel during a 13 year period, eventually taking on the role as General Manager for a Harvey World Travel multi-office franchise.
+She spent three years at TravelWorld before moving to Thomas Cook in Moonee Ponds, where she stayed as a consultant before taking on various travel agency management roles at Thomas Cook and Harvey World Travel during a 13-year period, eventually taking on the role of General Manager for a Harvey World Travel multi-office franchise.

 Later, she moved the group to Magellan Travel and rebranded the business to where2travel.